 Moll’s Gap

 You’ll find an Avoca Café directly across the street from the parking lot, where you can grab a bite to eat.
-We recommend the delicious cakes and scones!
+I recommend the delicious cakes and scones!
 All in all, Molls Gap is the perfect place to stretch your legs and take in the stunning scenery of the Irish countryside.

 Kenmare